Steam accumulator

 A steam accumulator is an insulated steel pressure tank containing hot water and steam under pressure.
 It is a type of energy storage device.
 It can be used to smooth out peaks and troughs in demand for steam.
 Steam accumulators may take on a significance for energy storage in solar thermal energy projects.
-An example is the PS10 solar power tower plant near Seville, Spain and one planned for the "solar steam train" project in Sacramento, California.
+An example is the PS10 solar power plant near Seville, Spain and one planned for the "solar steam train" project in Sacramento, California.

 History

 It was invented in 1874 by the Scottish engineer Andrew Betts Brown.

 Charge

 The tank is about half-filled with cold water and steam is blown in from a boiler via a perforated pipe near the bottom of the drum.
 Some of the steam condenses and heats the water.
 The remainder fills the space above the water level.
 When the accumulator is fully charged the condensed steam will have raised the water level in the drum to about three-quarters full and the temperature and pressure will also have risen.